 - Brainstorming – The brainstorming technique is used for developing the project management plan to gather ideas and solutions as to how the project is to be approached.
 Participants include the project team members, subject matter experts (SMEs), and stakeholders.

-- Interviews – The interview technique is used to obtain relevant information from stakeholders to develop the project management or component plan or the project document.
+- Interviews – The interview technique is used to obtain relevant information from stakeholders to develop the Project Management or component plan or project document.

 Interpersonal and Team Skills

 - Conflict Management – The main benefit of the conflict management technique is that it’s used to bring diverse stakeholders into a collective agreement or decision based on all the aspects of the project management plan.